imagej/imagej.github.io/_pages/scripting/javascript.md

 ### Arrays

-There are both Javascript arrays and native java arrays.
+There are both JavaScript arrays and native java arrays.

-#### Javascript arrays
+#### JavaScript arrays

-There are many ways to create a Javascript array.
+There are many ways to create a JavaScript array.
 Here are a few:

 ```java
 importClass(Packages.ij.IJ);